ubports/docs.ubports.com/sdk/apps/qml/QtQml/ListElement.rst

 Detailed Description
 --------------------

-List elements are defined inside
-`ListModel </sdk/apps/qml/QtQml/ListModel/>`__ definitions, and represent items in a list that will be displayed using ListView or Repeater items.
+List elements are defined inside :ref:`ListModel <sdk_qtqml_listmodel>` definitions, and represent items in a list that will be displayed using ListView or Repeater items.

 List elements are defined like other QML elements except that they contain a collection of *role* definitions instead of properties.
 Using